CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
-## 22 Write readme and submit here
-    ## write README (try chat gpt)
-## 21 Refactor based on feedback from mentor and hatchways and Augustin
+## 21 Refactor based on feedback from mentor and hatchways
     ## better response to axios errors than stupid little alerts
 ## 20 Styling Well
     ## alerts (success & error)